Dan J. Harkey

 Family Trust:

-A family trust is a legal arrangement between principal parties designed to manage and distribute family assets according to the wishes of the trust's creator, the grantor.
-This legal arrangement protects and transfers wealth to family members and avoids probate.
+A family trust is a legal arrangement between principal parties designed to manage and distribute family assets according to the wishes of the trust’s creator, the grantor.
+This legal arrangement protects and transfers wealth to family Members, avoiding the need for probate.

 A will usually accompany the trust document.

 Probate is a cumbersome legal process handled through the court system.
-The court system controls the process, which usually requires a specialist lawyer.
-The entire process is time-consuming, accumulates a significant amount of the assets' value, and delays the distribution to the beneficiaries.
+The court system oversees the process, which typically requires the assistance of a specialist lawyer.
+The entire process is time-consuming, consumes a significant portion of the assets’ value, and delays distribution to the beneficiaries.

 https://www.investopedia.com/terms/p/probate.asp

-Investor/lenders in trust deed Investments who create a family trust are called trustors.
-The trustee is the person responsible for managing the affairs of the trust and distributing assets.
+Investors or lenders in trust deed Investments who create a family trust are called trustors.
+The Trustee is the person responsible for managing the trust’s affairs and distributing its assets.
 A trust format usually requires three principal parties:

 Trustor(s): the one who creates the family living trust, either revocable or irrevocable.
-There are many forms of trusts, such as a children remainder trust or a trust representing some group.
-The intent of a trust is usually to protect accumulating assets such as cash, real estate, stocks, bonds, businesses, and other valuables.
-A trust generally aims to minimize taxation and protect assets from liens or creditors during life or upon the trustor's death.
+There are many forms of trusts, such as a children’s remainder trust or a trust representing some group.
+The primary purpose of a trust is typically to protect and accumulate assets, including cash, real estate, stocks, bonds, businesses, and other valuables.
+A trust generally aims to minimize taxation and protect assets from liens or creditors during the Trustor's lifetime or upon their death.

-Trusteehe person who represents, acts on behalf of, and signs paperwork for the trust.
-This person is like a trust manager with rights stated in the trust document.
-The trust document contains delegated rights andresponsibilities and establishes the authority to act.
-When the trust purchases or invests in an asset, the trustee will sign on behalf of the trust.
+Trustee: the person who represents, acts on behalf of, and signs paperwork for the trust.
+This person is akin to a trustee, managing with rights outlined in the trust document.
+The trust document outlines delegated rights and responsibilities, establishing the authority to act.
+When the trust purchases or invests in an asset, the Trustee will sign on behalf of the trust.

-Beneficiaries arethose the trustor designates to receive future benefits of the trust assets as defined in the trust document.
-The benefits are usually based upon the investment performance of the trust assets and the distributions resulting from the trust, now and sometime in the future.
+Beneficiaries are those the Trustor designates to receive future benefits of the trust assets, as defined in the trust document.
+The benefits are typically based on the investment performance of the trust assets and the distributions resulting from the trust, now and sometimes in the future.
 Beneficiaries may be children, relatives, or some designated organization, such as a church, foundation, education entity, or benevolent group, such as the American Cancer Society or the Make-A-Wish Foundation.

 Deeds of Trust: